 Michael Würsch, Dr.

 I received my MSc degree in computer science from the University of Zurich in 2007.
-I defended my PhD thesis recently and I am now working as a senior research associate in the Software Engineering Group in the Department of Informatics at the University of Zurich.
+I defended my PhD thesis in 2012 and I am now working as a senior research associate in the Software Engineering Group in the Department of Informatics at the University of Zurich.
 I am a student member of the IEEE and the IEEE Computer Society.

 My current research interests include:

 My research in general is about building better software.
 In particular, I aim to integrate valuable tools into a developers IDE to facilitate daily development tasks.
 For that, I investigate whether and how evolutionary data can be leveraged, i.e., if we can learn from the past to build better software in the future.
 Another topic that is worth a closer look, are the Semantic Web technologies and how they can contribute to software engineering tasks, for example by integrating data from various repositories and allowing conceptual queries about a system, its history, and also about its development process.
 Check out my publications if you wish to get a deeper impression of what I was working on recently.